Plug-in electric vehicle fire: Renault Zoe

 On October 4, 2020, a Renault Zoe caught fire in Karmøy, Norway.
 Local residents were evacuated from a nearby building as a precaution.

 On December 15, 2020, a Renault Zoe caught fire while parked in the Bjørndal suburb of Oslo, Norway.

 On December 30, 2020, a 2017 Renault Zoe caught fire in a parking garage in Sandvika, Norway.

 On January 3, 2021, a Renault Zoe caught fire while connected to a charging station in Illingen-Hüttigweiler, Germany.
 Parked next to the Zoe was another electric car, a Škoda Citigo e-iV, that also caught fire.

 On January 25, 2021, a Renault Zoe caught fire while travelling in Quimperlé, France.
 The driver and his daughter managed to exit the car without any injuries.

 On January 29, 2021, a Renault Zoe caught fire while charging at a public charging station in Teterow, Germany.
 The police suspected the cause to be arson.

 On February 16, 2021, a Renault Zoe caught fire while parked (and possibly charging) in Bamberg, Germany.

 On February 17, 2021, a Renault Zoe caught fire in the Amberg Tunnel near Feldkirch, Austria.
 The driver managed to exit the tunnel through the north entrance and stopped on the shoulder, where the firefighters subsequently extinguished the fire.

 On May 31, 2021, a Renault Zoe caught fire in a private parking lot in Mulhouse, France.

-On June 13, 2021, a Renault Zoe suddenly burst into flames while on the read near Villeneuve-lès-Béziers, France, injuring both occupants, one of whom suffered severe burns.
+On June 13, 2021, a Renault Zoe suddenly burst into flames while on the road near Villeneuve-lès-Béziers, France, injuring both occupants, one of whom suffered severe burns.

 On July 20, 2021, a Renault Zoe caught fire while charging at a public charging station in Stadskanaal, Netherlands.

 On August 14, 2021, a Renault Zoe caught fire in Stolberg, Germany.

 On November 11, 2021, a Renault Zoe caught fire in Vennesla, Norway.
 The driver had to rescue her baby from the burning car.

 Peugeot e-208

 On September 8, 2021, a Peugeot e-208 caught fire while charging in Oslo, Norway.
 Because of the potentially toxic smoke, local residents were asked to keep their windows shut until the fire was completely extinguished.

 On the morning of December 19, 2022, a Peugeot e-208 GT caught fire while parked on a suburban street in Wellington, New Zealand.
 The fire engulfed the front of the vehicle, destroying everything forward of the firewall.
-The traction battery was not affected, however, the possibility of the 12v battery in the front being involved has not been ruled out.
+The traction battery was not affected, however, the possibility of the 12 V battery in the front being involved has not been ruled out.
 A fire risk recall concerning this front battery was issued internationally in 2020.
 It said, that “due to an error in the manufacturing process, a short circuit may occur in the battery located under the front bonnet.”

+On June 27, 2022, a Peugeot e-208 caught fire, while being charged in a home garage in Dynin, Czech Republic.